 As a savvy consumer, you would want to equip yourself with these standards once it is out and study your rights as a financial consumer before approaching a bank for a home loan.

-In the meantime, check out LoanCare to increase your chances of home loan approval.
+In the meantime, check out A beginner’s guide to Islamic home financing in Malaysia.